haridas/haridas.github.com/src/articles/how-i-came-into-vim2.rst

     in it.
 Now I don't required key board arrow keys any more even in Vim editing mode.

-    If you want to change this behaviour, just remove bellow sections from my .vimrc file.
+    If you want to change this behaviour, just remove below sections from my .vimrc file.

     .. image:: /images/vimrc1.jpg